snicholson-qualys/container_vuln_csv/README.md

 These can be set on a mac/linux system with commands such as:
 ```
 export QUALYS_API_USERNAME=frank
-export QUALYS_API_USERNAME=frankspassword
+export QUALYS_API_PASSWORD=frankspassword
 ```

+The Script is configured to read in a base64 encoded password via a base64.decode

-*note*: We recommend you consider rammifications of leaving credentials in environment variables or shell history.
+*note*: We recommend you consider ramifications of leaving credentials in environment variables or shell history.
 Potential improvements to this script would include reading these credentials from more secure locations.

 ## Script Requirements
 This script is tested on Python 3.